OCNet: Object Context Network for Scene Parsing: Introduction

 \section{Introduction}

-Scene parsing is a fundamental topic in computer vision and is critical for various challenging tasks such as autonomous driving and virtual reality.
-The goal is to predict the label of each pixel, i.e., the category label of the object that the pixel belongs to.
+Semantic segmentation is a fundamental topic in computer vision and is critical for {{various scene understanding problems.
+It is typically formulated as a task of predicting the category of each pixel, i.e., the category of the object that the pixel belongs to.}} We are mainly interested in improving the pixel classification accuracy through explicitly identifying the object region that the pixel belongs to.

-Various techniques based on deep convolutional neural networks have been developed for scene parsing since the pioneering fully convolutional network approach~\cite{long2015fully}.
-There are two main paths to tackle the segmentation problem.
-The first path is to raise the resolution of response maps for improving the spatial precision, e.g., through dilated convolutions~\cite{chen2018deeplab, yu2015multi}.
-The second path is to exploit the context~\cite{chen2018deeplab, yu2015multi,zhao2017pyramid} for improving the labeling robustness, which our work belongs to.